I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 The "Megadrive" games listed here are not only the games I own or games I owned.
 Some of the games listed here was games I borrowed from friends or played at friends only and some games was games I briefly owned or traded at "TV Spelsbörsen".
 "TV Spelsbörsen" was a store back in the days where every game had a catalog value and one could buy both new and used games and could trade in used games to get discount.
 The stored had lots of different consoles games like all Nintendo and Sega consoles as well as PC games.
 It existed in several citys before the entire chain closed down.

 While I usually dont play much Pinball, of the cartridges I own it is still a high degree of Pinball games.
-I own "Sonic Spinball" since the old days where I played it alot and also bought "Dragons Revenge" to try out the machine.
+I like to play Pinball games frim time to time but its not my first pick.
+I own "Sonic Spinball" since the old days where I played it alot and I actually think the game is underrated.
+"Sonic Spinnball" is a pinball games mixed with elements from "Sonic" games.
+I also bought both "Dragons Fury" and "Dragons Revenge" to try out the machine.
 The problem with buying used games at online shops these days are that there are often only cartridge and no box or manual.
 Becouse of this I will not buy that many extra games and will mostly play the build in games instead as well as my old cartridges.

 Many companys takes old PC titles and upgrades graphics and sounds and realeased them agin as remastered editions.
 I own "Commmand & Conquer + Red Alert" remastered, "Secret of Monkey Island 1+2" remastered "WarCraft 1" + "WarCraft 2" + "WarCraft3" remastered and "StarCraft 1 remastered".
 In 2025 I even bought a second hand strategy guide for "WarCraft 2" and got inspiration and followed the advices and easely won the human campaign, I failed to win the last human missions without cheat back in 1995 but with the guide I understood better how to win over the Dragons and it had tips that made several other missions more easy to win.
 But the companion guide to the "Beyond the Dark Portal" expansion was in many cases useless but I managed to win the the human campaign without cheat never the less, I got inspirations from Youtube videos in some cases instead and improvised in other missions.